Get stories and expert advice on all things related to college and parenting.

 Navigating Student Privacy Within FERPADavid Tuttle

 You may have thought getting into college was the tough part (for your student and you), and in four years your family would be celebrating a graduation.

-Jaimis Ulrich, Assistant Director of Admissions at Whittier College, says that when students use their time off wisely, they’re often more motivated when they return.
+Jaimis Ulrich, Assistant Director of Admissions at Whittier College, says that when students use their time off from college wisely, they’re often more motivated when they return.
 The key is to formulate a plan to complete their studies.
-Parents can help.
-Here’s how.

-While poor grades are the number one reason students leave college, Matthew Bambalough, Academic Adviser at Indiana University, says there’s usually an underlying reason.
-For example, “a student may say he didn’t go to class.
+While poor grades are the number one reason students leave college (in a typical year), Matthew Bambalough, Academic Adviser at Indiana University, says there’s usually an underlying reason.
+For example, “a student may say he didn’t attend class.
 Why?
 Because I was playing video games.
 Why?
 Because my grandpa died.”

 Poor grades can stem from:

 Other reasons students need or want to step away from college:

 No matter why the break was needed, make sure your student stays in touch with college staff.